GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 }
 ```

 While it doesn't look like much, this `Serialization` class is used throughout our application.
-Since JavaScript class instances are effectively just plain JavaScript objects during execution, the `Serialization` class just provides some beauty and structure to a basic object that can have useful properties like `data`, `request`, `error`, `success`, and so forth.
-The [`Partial<T>`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html) construct is quite beneficial and is used throughout the app to accept an unknown set of parameters of a given instance type, and to use those parameters in a useful fashion.
+Since JavaScript class instances are effectively just plain JavaScript objects during execution, the `Serialization` class provides some elegance and structure to an otherwise basic object that can now have useful properties like `request`, `response`, `data`, `error`, `success`, and so forth.
+The [`Partial<T>`](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-1.html#mapped-types) construct is quite beneficial and is used throughout the app to accept an unknown set of parameters of a given instance type and to use those parameters in a useful fashion.
 In this case, a `Serialization` instance can be created with a partial representation of a `Serialization`.

 ### Handling Unique Identifiers